 Longer or more complicated trips often warrant a larger tip.
 A simple one-hour transfer is very different from a five-hour booking for a concert or a wedding.
 For a five-hour ride, a tip between $50 and $100 is common, which often aligns with the 15-20% rule.
 You should also consider the trip’s complexity.
 Did your driver skillfully handle rush-hour traffic on the way to a show at Red Rocks?
 Or did they manage multiple stops for your prom group with a positive attitude?
 Tipping generously in these situations acknowledges their expertise and patience.

-How to Calculate the Tip on Your Bill
+How to Calculate Your Limo Tip

 Figuring out the right tip doesn’t have to be complicated.
 Once you know the basic formula, you can easily adjust it to fit your specific situation.
 Think of it as a simple way to acknowledge the great service that made your ride smooth and enjoyable.
 Here’s a straightforward guide to calculating the perfect gratuity for your driver.

-Simple Ways to Calculate the Tip
+Quick Ways to Calculate the Perfect Tip

 A good rule of thumb for tipping your limo driver is 15% to 20% of the total fare.
 For standard, professional service, 15% is a solid choice.
 If your driver provided an exceptional experience, going above and beyond to make your trip special, a 20% tip is a great way to show your appreciation.